samanthaahn/tech-blog/README.md

 - [Tests](#tests)
 - [Questions](#questions)

-## Walkthrough Video
-https://drive.google.com/file/d/1hs8iC9R092XnD2G_LgHu-8dFo0GkzQyM/view to an external site.

 ## Installation
-In order to use this repo, you have to install sequelize version 5.21.7 as well as node.js, mysql2 version 2.2.5, and dotenv version 8.2.0.
+N/A

 ## Usage
-In order to use this application, you first need to seed all your data (type node run seed) and run "npm i" to install all required dependencies.
-Once everything is installed, you can run "node server.js" to start.
-Through a backend service, you can enter in your localhost:3001 and go get, put, delete, and posts requests.
-Depending on the type of request, you can view all models, as well as update and delete them.
+In order to use to be able to comment/edit/delete you'll need to create an account first.
+Once you're logged in, you can look at a users post, create your own, comment on posts, delete your comment.
+You can check your dashboard to see all the posts you've created.
+Interact and have fun!

 ## Screenshot
 ![alt text](./assets/images/Screenshot%202023-04-20%20at%203.35.07%20PM.png)